-My Thai Quinoa Salad includes both quinoa AND chickpeas, both of which add lots of protein.
+My Thai Quinoa Salad includes both quinoa AND chickpeas, both of which add lots of protein and fiber.

-Quinoa is considered a "complete" protein because it contains all the essential amino acids that our body can't made itself.
-It also contains good amounts of folate, magnesium, iron, fiber and zinc.
+Quinoa is considered a "complete" protein because it contains all the essential amino acids that our body can't make itself.
+It also contains good amounts of folate, magnesium, iron, fiber, and zinc.

-Besides protein, chickpeas are a heathy source of carbohydrates, fiber, manganese, and folate.
+Besides protein, chickpeas are a healthy source of carbohydrates, fiber, manganese, and folate.

 Easy Chickpea Thai Quinoa Salad with Peanut Dressing